Demi Lovato Shows Major Cleavage In Latest Instagram Post

 As many of her fans know, Demi recently revealed that she suffered a relapse after six years of sobriety.
 As the Inquisitr shared, the “Confident” singer recently released an emotional new single entitled “Sober.”
 After the 25-year-old’s past struggles with drugs and alcohol, the lyrics to her new track “indicate that she has unfortunately fallen off of the wagon and relapsed on her sobriety,” and the lyrics definitely say it all.

-“Mama, I’m so sorry I’m not sober anymore / And Daddy, please forgive me for the drinks spilled on the floor.”
+“Mama, I’m so sorry I’m not sober anymore/And Daddy, please forgive me for the drinks spilled on the floor.”

 “Tonight I took the stage, a new person with a new life.
 Thank you to everyone who has supported me throughout this journey.
 It will never be forgotten.”